jwilsh/Bellabeat_Case_Study/README.md

 From the chart we are able to see that during the week, Tuesday was the most active day and that Saturday was the busiest day on the weekend.
 We can also note that Friday was by far the least active day of the week.

 ### Calories vs. HoursLogged
-The next visualisation compares the amount of calories burned for every hour logged.
+The next visualization compares the amount of calories burned for every hour logged.

 ![HoursLogged_calories](https://github.com/jwilsh/Bellabeat_Case_Study/assets/98908958/cbe6bea0-d7bf-4a4b-bbc4-0b33ff069808)

-The graph shows that there is a slight positive corelation between the amount of calroies burned and the total amount of hours logged.
+The graph shows that there is a slight positive correlation between the amount of calories burned and the total amount of hours logged.
 This will be mainly due to the large amount of sedentary hours logged by the participants in the study.
 Lots of people logged 24 hours and had a large range of calories burned from 1300-3500.
-This chart also had several outliners which could have been from various reasons.
+This chart also had several outliers which could have been for various reasons.

 ### ActivityType Comparison
 This pie chart shows the distribution of the logged minutes from the participants.

 ![LoggedActivity](https://github.com/jwilsh/Bellabeat_Case_Study/assets/98908958/5ccb96f8-69f1-4ae0-b3f5-d07dd776384a)

-What we can take away from this visualisation is that the vast majority of the logged minutes were sedentary which means that on average the paricipants weren't very active during the study.
+What we can take away from this visualization is that the vast majority of the logged minutes were sedentary which means that on average the participants weren't very active during the study.
 Sedentary minutes took up a staggering 84.6%.
 This indicates to us that the participants were often using the FitBit app to run daily errands and other light forms of movement.
-Very Active and Fairly Active made up a tiny percentage of logged activity which tells us that most participants were raerly using their device to exercise with.
+Very Active and Fairly Active made up a tiny percentage of logged activity which tells us that most participants were rarely using their device to exercise with.

 # 6.0 Act

 ### Conclusions
-In this final step I will be sumarizing my conclusions based on the analysis made and then providng my recommendations for the company to try to meet their business objectives.
+In this final step I will be summarizing my conclusions based on the analysis made and then providing my recommendations for the company to try to meet their business objectives.

-- The main conclusion that we can draw from this dataset is that most of the users on average to not comply with the current health recomendations for daily activity.
-With an average of 6507 steps per day or 4.41km per day, this falls short of the CDC recomendations.
-According to CDC taking 8,000 steps per day was associated with a 51% lower risk for all-cause mortality (or death from all causes).
+- The main conclusion that we can draw from this dataset is that most of the users on average do not comply with the current health recommendations for daily activity.
+With an average of 6507 steps per day or 4.41km per day, this falls short of the CDC recommendations.
+According to the CDC, taking 8,000 steps per day was associated with a 51% lower risk for all-cause mortality (or death from all causes).
 Taking 12,000 steps per day was associated with a 65% lower risk compared with taking 4,000 steps.
 Bellabeat can encourage people to take at least 8 000 explaining the benefits for their health.
 - The vast majority of the users 84.6% are only using their FitBit device to track their everyday light activities and don't use it to track their exercise and overall lifestyle.
 - We can notice that users seem to have prefered days of exercise such as Tuesday during the week and Saturday on the weekend.
 They also have days where they typically do less exercise such as friday.
 This is most likely due to other factors such as having plans after finishing the working week.
-- There was a positive correlation between the the amount of activity that the participants did and the amount of calories that they burned.
-There were of cause outliers as the data didn't take into consideration plenty of factors including age, height/weight, and profession.
+- There was a positive correlation between the amount of activity that the participants did and the amount of calories that they burned.
+There were of course outliers as the data didn't take into consideration plenty of factors including age, height/weight, and profession.

-### Recomendations
+### Recommendations

 ### Daily Notifications
 Despite using the device the majority of users are not active enough.
 One idea to try to help out with participation could be notifications.
-Either to the device or at least to the users mobile to alert them that they haven't been active enough on a given day and to try and give some encouragement to meet their fitness goal for the day.
+Either to the device or at least to the user's mobile to alert them that they haven't been active enough on a given day and to try and give some encouragement to meet their fitness goal for the day.

 ### Rewards
-By rewarding consistant users with benefits such as access to premium Bellabeat services within the app, you can help increase the user participation.
-For an example if users can meet their fitness goals for a whole week then they could be granted 24 hours free acces to premium Bellabeat services.
+By rewarding consistent users with benefits such as access to premium Bellabeat services within the app, you can help increase the user participation.
+For example if users can meet their fitness goals for a whole week then they could be granted 24 hours free access to premium Bellabeat services.

 ### Campaign
 Make sure the online campaign portrays the Bellabeat app more than just a fitness activity app.
 It should be seen as a guide that empowers women to strike a balance in their personal and professional life and their health habits by educating and motivating them through daily app recommendations.